26. Tube Map London

 50. Apple Store

-Apple fans with a lack of self-control should steer clear of the Apple Store app, which enables you to buy shiny Apple products directly from your device, and also to locate your nearest shrine of tech loveliness (aka Apple Store).
+Apple fans with a lack of self-control should steer clear of the Apple Store app, which enables you to buy shiny Apple products directly from your device, to locate your nearest shrine of tech loveliness (aka Apple Store), and even to pay in-store, without having to bother hassling one of the blue-shirted staff.